+- 1.1.2.2.
+In the case of known meetings with customers and fellow business people, the dress should be appropriate for the meeting.
+If you are in doubt about what is appropriate in these cases, it is your responsibility to contact your managing supervisor for direction in this matter. - 1.1.2.3.
 Employees who do not meet established personal appearance, dress, or cleanliness standards may be required to leave work, if necessary, until the problem is corrected.
 Employees generally will not be compensated for time lost when they are required to leave work to comply with established personal appearance requirements.
-Repeated violations may result in disciplinary action up to and including termination of employment.

-- 3. SHALL dedicate primary efforts to City employment.
-Individual departments have the right to establish unacceptable secondary employment for department personnel. - SHALL avoid conflicts in appointments and working relationships with other employees in the City and related agencies.
-No employee shall engage in conduct which violates Idaho Code § 18-1356 conflict of interest laws. - 5.
-SHALL work cooperatively and constructively with fellow workers and members of the public to provide public service of the highest quality and quantity. - 6.
+Repeated violations may result in disciplinary action up to and including termination of employment. - 1.1.3.
+SHALL dedicate primary efforts to City employment.
+Individual departments have the right to establish unacceptable secondary employment for department personnel. - 1.1.4.
+SHALL avoid conflicts in appointments and working relationships with other employees in the City and related agencies.
+No employee shall engage in conduct which violates Idaho Code § 18-1356 conflict of interest laws. - 1.1.5.
+SHALL work cooperatively and constructively with fellow workers and members of the public to provide public service of the highest quality and quantity. - 1.1.6.
 SHALL show a sincere regard for the feelings and self-respect of others.
 Courtesy is more than surface politeness; genuine regard for others is recognized in the way you treat constituents and staff or answer the telephone.
 Tolerance for other people's shortcomings, as well as awareness of your own, should be the standard by which employees interact with each other and the public.
-Positive and productive interactions should be the goal of every employee. - 7.
+Positive and productive interactions should be the goal of every employee. - 1.1.7.
 SHALL be professional and on task when performing job functions.
-Unprofessional behavior, such as "horseplay" detracts from quality of work, poses a safety risk and will not be tolerated. - 8.
-SHALL not accept gifts or gratuities in excess of \$50.00 in any professional capacity which could create partiality or the impression of partiality. - 9.
-SHALL not serve on any board or commission which regulates or otherwise affects the official duties or personal interests of said official or employee in a way that could create disadvantage for other members of the public or advantage for the employee. - 10.
-SHALL not release personnel information or any other public record without the express authority of the public official responsible for custody of the record, without an order from a court of competent jurisdiction, or an approved request for public information form. - 11.
-SHALL not use substances, unlawful or otherwise, which will impair the employee's ability to function as a valued and competent part of the City work force. - 12.
-SHALL not engage in workplace or public conduct otherwise detrimental to the accomplishment of the goals established by the Council or the official or department for whom he/she works. - 13.
+Unprofessional behavior, such as "horseplay" detracts from quality of work, poses a safety risk and will not be tolerated. - 1.1.8.
+SHALL not accept gifts or gratuities in excess of \$50.00 in any professional capacity which could create partiality or the impression of partiality. - 1.1.9.
+SHALL not serve on any board or commission which regulates or otherwise affects the official duties or personal interests of said official or employee in a way that could create disadvantage for other members of the public or advantage for the employee. - 1.1.10.
+SHALL not release personnel information or any other public record without the express authority of the public official responsible for custody of the record, without an order from a court of competent jurisdiction, or an approved request for public information form. - 1.1.11.
+SHALL not use substances, unlawful or otherwise, which will impair the employee's ability to function as a valued and competent part of the City workforce.

+- 1.1.12.
+SHALL not engage in workplace or public conduct otherwise detrimental to the accomplishment of the goals established by the Council or the official or department for whom he/she works. - 1.1.13.
 SHALL respect the workplace and your co-workers that may be sensitive to fragrances and cologne by limiting the use of these products in the workplace.

-B. WORKPLACE CONDUCT
+2. WORKPLACE CONDUCT